Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Analysis Setup and Validation

 where, $R$ is the radius of the detector, $L_d$ refers to the detector's length, $D_z=\frac{p_z}{m_\phi} c\tau$ is the distance traversed in the $z$-direction, where $\frac{p_z}{m_\phi}$ is the boost of the LLP in the $z$-direction, with $p_z$ being the momentum in the $z$-direction.

 Using Eq.~(\ref{eq:prob_decay}), we can calculate the acceptance of the signal event inside the detector using the formula:

 where $i$ runs over all the long-lived particles in the simulated sample, and $N_{\rm events}$ represents the total number of events being analyzed.
-As discussed in the dark Higgs boson scenario in Section~\ref{s:model}, the long-lived scalar interacts with the SM-like Higgs boson and the lifetime of such a scalar is inversely proportional to the square of the mixing angle $\mathrm{sin}\,\theta$.
+As discussed in the dark Higgs boson scenario in Section~\ref{s:model}, the long-lived scalar interacts with the SM-like Higgs boson, and the lifetime of such a scalar is inversely proportional to the square of the mixing angle $\mathrm{sin}\,\theta$.
 We follow Fig.~10 in~\cite{FASER:2018eoc} and map out the $c\tau$ corresponding to the respective values of sin\,$\theta$ and $m_{\phi}$.
-We further calculate the signal acceptance\,\footnote{Signal acceptance is the probability that the LLP decays inside the detector volume and has momentum greater than the required threshold of the detector.} for the various combinations of $m_{\phi}$ and sin $\theta$ using Eq.~(\ref{eq:llp_eff}) to trace out the FASER2 sensitivity and validate our current analysis setup.
+We further calculate the signal acceptance\,\footnote{Signal acceptance is the probability that the LLP decays inside the detector volume and has momentum greater than the required threshold of the detector.
+We have simulated $\phi$ production from $B^\pm$ meson decays for calculating the signal acceptance.
+The acceptance shall remain the same for $\phi$ coming from $B^0$ decays.
+We calculate the final sensitivity using the inclusive $B$ meson branching ratio as shown in Eq.\,\ref{eq:Ndetector}.} for the various combinations of $m_{\phi}$ and sin $\theta$ using Eq.~(\ref{eq:llp_eff}) to trace out the FASER2 sensitivity and validate our current analysis setup.
 The number of events that decay inside the detector is given by:

-where $\epsilon_{B^\pm}$ denotes the efficiency to produce $B^\pm$-mesons from $b$-quarks and ${\cal L} $ is the total integrated luminosity.
+where ${\cal L} $ is the total integrated luminosity.
 To validate our result with the work by the FASER2 collaboration~\cite{FASER:2018eoc}, we have used the $B$-meson production cross-section $\sigma_{bb} = 9.4\times10^{11} \rm fb$~\footnote{Here we would like to mention that we have obtained the cross-section from \texttt{MadGraph} to be $\sigma_{bb}(NLO) = 3.99 \times 10^{11} \rm fb$.
 However, to validate the result with FASER collaboration, we have used the cross-section provided by Ref.~\cite{FASER:2018eoc}.}.
 We assume that LLP decays to the visible particles with 100\% branching ratio and will be detected in the detector only if the momentum $p_{\phi} > 100\,$GeV~\cite{FASER:2018eoc}.